 Article 121 §6003 of New York State Education Law states that SUNY-ESF shall have a 15-member Board of Trustees consisting of nine members appointed by the governor and one member elected from among the students of the College.
 The remaining five members shall be ex officio and include the lieutenant governor, state commissioner of education, chancellor of the state university, the state commissioner of environmental conservation, and the chancellor of Syracuse University.
 Board officers are a chair, vice chair and secretary.
 All officers serve for a term of two years.
 The Board of Trustees meets three times annually.
 Locations vary but advance notice is provided as required by the Open Meetings Law.
 Meetings are open to the public.

-The ESF Organizational Chart lists the faculties and units reporting to the President, Provost and Executive Vice President, Vice President for Administration, and Vice President for Enrollment Management and Marketing.
+The ESF Organizational Chart lists the academic departments and units reporting to the President, Provost and Executive Vice President, and other Vice Presidents.